hotwax/oms-documentation/netsuite/Flows/SalesOrder/posOrders.md

 - Sales Channel: POS_Channel.
 - Shipping Method: POS_COMPLETED.

-Orders that match these criteria as exported to an SFTP location in a CSV file.
+Orders that match these criteria are exported to an SFTP location in a CSV file.

 **SFTP Locations**
 ```